 At 301 Calle de Mayo – Ciudad Vieja, Roberto and his wife live.

-It is a large space at Roberto’s home, two floors, but the location is not ideal for showing, creating, or selling art.
+It is a large space at Roberto’s home, two floors, but his location is not ideal for showing, creating, or selling art.
 Off the main streets, it is hard to find and is packed to the rafters with stuff, some bought, some bartered for, some found.

 Roberto shows me his home, office, and studio.
 He has ideas, works quickly, and prefers to sell his own works instead of letting gallery owners mark prices up.
 His works are ingenious, made out of wood and found materials, conscious of texture, space, materials, and art history.
 His art exhibition at the Urban Heritage offices, where I bought one of his smaller works, is good for him, his wife tells me, because it is hard for him to see all his little children in his small studio upstairs and kids absolutely need to get out of the house and play.